This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- To a saucepan, add your sake and mirin and bring to a simmer.
-Reduce by about ⅓.
-Add in miso and sugar.
-Whisk well and let it cook for 2-3 minutes on medium low.
+- Make the Marinade: To a saucepan, add the sake and mirin and bring to a simmer.
+Reduce by about one third.
+Add the miso and cane sugar, whisk well, and cook on medium-low for 2 to 3 minutes.
 Let cool completely.

-- Add the salmon to a non reactive container and pour the marinade.
-Cover and refrigerate for up to 24 hours (recommended) or a minimum of 1.
+- Marinate: Add the salmon cubes to a non-reactive container and pour the cooled marinade over the top.
+Toss to coat.
+Cover and refrigerate at least 1 hour, up to 24.

-- In a pan, add the rest of the marinade and boil for at least 5 minutes, stirring frequently.
-Brush onto your cooked salmon.
+- Finish: Add the remaining marinade to a pot and boil for at least 5 minutes, stirring frequently.
+Brush over the cooked skewers.

 Kitchen Cam